-Airtrackers Hot Air Balloon Safaris is the group that operates the Hot Air Ballooning in the breath taking Pilanesberg, but Gametrakers also do Elephant back Safaris and many more outdoor adventures.
+Airtrackers Hot Air Balloon Safaris is the group that operates the Hot Air Ballooning in the breath taking Pilanesberg, but Gametrackers also do Elephant back Safaris and many more outdoor adventures.

-Gametrakers Outdoor Adventures is at the Welcome Centre at Sun City Resorts.
+Gametrackers Outdoor Adventures is at the Welcome Center at Sun City Resorts.

 Tel: (+27) 14 552 5020 or Ext 583 or 3530 from within the Sun City complex.

 "Having a passion for the region myself and having had to learn about all the dynamics, waterholes and ideal routes to drive over a period of 6 years - I wish I had this guide on my first trip already!" - Morkel Erasmus, Secunda, South Africa

 "Mario and Jenny take you to spots that are not always visited, and their descriptions of the more remote camps will allow you to make an informed decision without wasting time and money" - Bob & Sherry Shepardson, DeBary, Florida, USA

 "Your time and money are valuable and the information in this book will help you save both." - Don Stilton, Florida, USA